- Write With AI in Your Brand’s Voice with GrowthBar - April 21, 2023

 - It saves you time: Planning and auditing content takes a lot of time.
-Surfer enables you to research and create content that ranks fast.
+Surfer enables you to research and create content that can rank.

-- It’s accurate: I’ve found that keyword search volumes and the LSI (related) keywords it surfaces are great when comparing with Google Keyword Tool and other keyword research products.
+- It’s accurate: I’ve found that keyword search volumes and the LSI (related) keywords it surfaces are great when compared with Google Keyword Tool and other keyword research products.

-- The Content Editor is 🔥: The hero feature really is great.
-The Content Editor uses hundreds of data points to guide you through creating an amazing blog post that ranks.
+- The Content Editor is 🔥: The hero feature is great.
+The Content Editor uses hundreds of data points to guide you through creating a fantastic blog post that ranks.
 It lives up to the hype!

 - Limited AI content: The integration with Jasper is limited.
-You can drag and drop some blocks of text, but the recommendations are fair and there’s no way to shuffle content to get more accurate results.
+You can drag and drop some blocks of text, but there’s no way to shuffle content to get more accurate results.